Seven Surefire Signs You Are Addicted To April The Giraffe

 The admins of the Facebook groups dedicated to April the giraffe are as excited as its members.
 They said that the groups are here to stay and they have more activities planned for the members.

-Carla Penham runs the largest Facebook group dedicated to April.
+Carla Pelham runs the largest Facebook group dedicated to April.
 The group, “April Giraffe Friends,” was formed on February 27.
 In a brief hiatus, it managed to garner more members.
 As of today, the group flaunts over 38,000 members.

 “After the calf is born, the group continues to be.
 We owe that to all our members who have invested their time on the group.
 We are already looking into other live births we can follow.
 I have made contact with another zoo which has a giraffe that is due to give birth at the end of May or early July.
 April Giraffe Friends Facebook group is here to stay,” said Carla, who has motivated many in her group to share April-related arts and craft.